Structural Origins of Cubic Complexity in Pebble Motion: Appendix

 \section{Appendix}

 \begin{rem} The following statement on page 247, left column, second paragraph from the bottom of Kornhauser, Miller, and Spirakis \cite{715921}: \begin{quote}

 {\bf b.
 G Separable and transitive}

-``If G is a tree, then the proof of transitivity implies that at most $\Ord(n)$ moves are needed to move a pebble anywhere; so the proof of Theorem 1, Case 2, implies an upper bound of $\Ord(n^2)$ to move all the $k < n$ pebbles.'' \end{quote} (where $k$ denotes the number of pebbles and $n$ is the number of vertices of the board graph $G$) is incorrect.
+``If G is a tree, then the proof of transitivity implies that at most $\Ord(n)$ moves are needed to move a pebble anywhere; so the proof of Theorem 1, Case 2, implies an upper bound of $\Ord(n^2)$ to move all the $k < n$ pebbles.'' \end{quote} (where $k$ denotes the number of pebbles and $n$ is the number of vertices of the board graph $G$) does not hold in general.
 There exist counterexamples to the initial part of the above citation, namely, ``If G is a tree, then the proof of transitivity implies that at most $\Ord(n)$ moves are needed to move a pebble anywhere;''.
-This is because, when pebbles are densely packed in a straight line along a path graph, it may be impossible to relocate a particular pebble unless all pebbles are moved simultaneously.
+This is because, when pebbles are densely packed along a path, it may be impossible to relocate a particular pebble unless all pebbles are moved simultaneously.
 For example, suppose we are given a sufficiently long path graph $P$ of even length, where a pendant edge $uv$ is attached to the midpoint vertex $u$ of $P$.
-Then our board graph is $G:=P+uv$.
-Denote the left and right subpaths of $P$ excluding $u$ by $P_L$ and $P_R$, respectively, so that $P = P_L - u - P_R$.
+Let the board graph be $G:=P+uv$.
+Let $P_L$ and $P_R$ denote the left and right subpaths of $P$ obtained by removing $u$, respectively, so that $P = P_L - u - P_R$.
 Note that $n=|V(G)|=|V(P)|+2$ and $|V(P_L)|=|V(P_R)|=(n-2)/2$ hold.
-Now assume that all vertices on $P_L$ are occupied by pebbles without any gaps, and no other vertex contains a pebble.
+Suppose that all vertices of $P_L$ are occupied by pebbles without any gaps, and no other vertex contains a pebble.
 In this case, the number of pebbles is $k = (n - 2)/2 = n/2 - 1$.
-At this stage, by Theorem A, this pebble motion puzzle on the board tree $G$ is feasible and thus transitive.
-Consequently, it should be noted that all the assumptions required for Case 2 of Theorem 1 in \cite{715921} are fulfilled.
+In this configuration, by Theorem\tume{A}, this pebble motion puzzle on the board tree $G$ is feasible and thus transitive.
+Consequently, all the assumptions required for Case 2 of Theorem 1 in \cite{715921} are satisfied.
 In this setup, consider the task of moving the pebble $X$ initially located at the leftmost vertex of $P_L$ to the rightmost vertex of $P_R$.
 This requires $\Omega(n^2)$ moves, regardless of the strategy employed.
 The pebble $X$ is blocked on its right by $n/2 - 2$ pebbles, packed tightly along the path $P_L$.
 Since direct swaps of adjacent pebbles are not allowed, $X$ must be temporarily evacuated to the base vertex $u$ on the pendant edge $uv$ at least once during the process.
 However, to make room for $X$ to reach $u$, all of the $n/2 - 2$ pebbles packed immediately to the right of $X$ must at some point pass through the base vertex $u$.
 Indeed, this sequence of operations already demands at least